Why was Jesus healing on the Sabbath such a big deal to the Pharisees?

 Need keeps no calendar.
 People need help when they need it, and Jesus was there to help them.
 However, the religious leaders of the day, especially the Pharisees, were upset with Jesus for healing on the Sabbath.
 They saw His healing as a violation of their strict rule of no work on the Sabbath.

 Of course, the “no work” rule on the Sabbath was originally God’s idea.
-He gave the Jews the Ten Commandments, the fifth of which was, “Remember the Sabbath day by keeping it holy.
+He gave the Jews the Ten Commandments, the fourth of which was, “Remember the Sabbath day by keeping it holy.
 Six days you shall labor and do all your work, but the seventh day is a Sabbath to the Lord your God.
 On it you shall not do any work” (Exodus 20:8-10).

 What counts as "work"?